 Some virtual PBX systems also answer the phone immediately, but they play a ringing sound to the caller, and then route the call to the user's device.
 This means routing to one of those phone numbers with vPhone will effectively bypass the extension as the other system will always 'answer' first - even though it doesn't appear that way.

 When routing or forwarding to an existing number, vPhone will always ask the answerer to 'accept' the call.
 This cannot be disabled, as it ensures that the call is not routed to an external voicemail.

 When routing to voicemail is enabled, vPhone only routes thereafter the other routes have not answered the call (our time out just a little less than 30 seconds, designed to time out before a normal phone will answer with voicemail).
-If the only other route is the extension, and the extension is not connected, then voicemail will answer right away (when the extension is offline, we know that, so we don't wait for the timeout).
+If the only other route is the extension, and the extension is not connected (signed in with softphone enabled), then voicemail will answer right away (when the extension is offline, we know that, so we don't wait for the timeout).
 If no other route is defined, voicemail will answer right away.

 Understanding the softphone extension

 Currently, the softphone extension has no awareness of what user is logged in to Phoneburner in the browser.
 That means you must log into the extension to use it, and it's possible for one user to be logged into the extension and another into the site.
-Make sure you are logged in correctly if you share a computer with another user.
+Make sure you are logged in to the correct account if you share a computer with another user.

 The softphone extension must be enabled to answer calls via the browser.
 Before it can be enabled, the extension must be granted microphone access.
 It is possible to enabled and disable the softphone while leaving the extension in a logged in state.

 Using Local ID and vPhone work together:

 Local Id packages are available as stand alone purchases on all accounts.
 If you have a standard or professional level account, account and only have Local ID as your add on, you only need to do the set up on your local id as defined here.